enemiphobia/toblegang/README.md

 To add someone to the hall of fame:
 * just add a paragraph element and type something in it (make sure it's within the "awesomePPL" div and the "box" div")

+Note: position sticky works, but the music player stops when it reaches nav FFS